zkstewart/psQTL/README.md

 Variant calling will produce a raw and filtered VCF file with standard formatting for downstream analysis.

 ## Predicting deletions
 Deletion prediction is optionally assisted through the `psQTL_prep.py depth` function.
 It automates a process involving *samtools depth* from which position depth values are summed within non-overlapping window regions into a histogram.
-The median depth value of each chromosome within each sample is determined, and a simple heuristic employed to identify regions without deletions, as well as regions with hemizogous or homozygous deletion.
+The median depth value of each chromosome within each sample is determined, and a simple heuristic employed to identify regions without deletions, as well as regions with hemizygous or homozygous deletion.

 The options you'll need to specify to allow this to occur are:
 - The `--bam` and `--bamSuffix` arguments; see notes in [Calling variants](#calling-variants) above.